Vinlock/boilerplate/README.md

   ```bash
   yarn logs app
   ```
-_`app` can be replaced with any of the other Docker container named._
+_`app` can be replaced with any of the other Docker container name._

 All logs:
   ```bash